KuangzhiGe/kuangzhige.github.io/index.md

 ## Miscellaneous

 - I held the position of **President** of the Student Rugby🏉 Football🏈 Association of Peking University during the 2023-2024 academic year.
-- 🏈 I serve as the **defensive captain** of the university's American football team, playing as a linebacker and tight end.
+- 🏈 I serve as the **defensive captain** of the university's American football team, playing as a linebacker and tight end. 🔥🔥🔥 Come see my [Pick6🏈](https://www.instagram.com/p/DBRcd9nPGZu/) V.S BISU Snowwolves🐺
 - 💪 I'm living on a gym lifestyle, hitting the gym at least twice a week.
 - 🎧 I love Hip-hop and R&B Music.
 I'm a huge fan of [J.Cole](https://open.spotify.com/artist/6l3HvQ5sa6mXTsMTB19rO5), [Ye](https://open.spotify.com/artist/5K4W6rqBFWDnAN6FQUkS6x) and [Usher](https://open.spotify.com/artist/23zg3TcAtWQy7J6upgbUnj).